-Dr. Tony Evers was elected Wisconsin State Superintendent of Public Instruction in April 2009 with more than 57 percent of the popular vote.
+Dr. Tony Evers was elected Wisconsin State Superintendent of Public Instruction in April 2009 and re-elected in 2013.
 With over three decades of public education experience, Dr. Evers has dedicated his life to advancing public education in Wisconsin.

 As Wisconsin's chief state school officer and leader of the Wisconsin Department of Public Instruction, Dr. Evers has steadfastly worked to transform Wisconsin's education system in order to realize the vision of "Every Child a Graduate, College and Career Ready."